OpenTechFund/CryptoTerminology/README.md

 **FFS or Function Field Sieve** - An algorithm for extracting discrete logarithms.
 The FFS is not efficient for 2048 bit Discrete Log groups.

+**Evil Maid** - When an attacker who has temporary physical control of a computer/phone modifies the software or hardware, usually to subvert cryptographic protections like full disk encryption.
+The most common example would be subverting the password prompt on a laptop to log the user's password.
+Comes from the notion of a hotel maid performing the attack when cleaning a room.

 **BEAST** - A successful demonstrated attack against a CBC vulnerability in SSL 3 and TLS 1.0.

 **CRIME** - An attack against TLS sessions with compression enabled that allows recovery of plaintext in the session.